Rabinovitch Research Overview

 Read more

-The role of biomechanical forces in the normal modulation of endothelial function and plasticity is investigated using flow systems to study the impact of laminar flow, disturbed flow and high shear on endothelial cell chromatin structure, transcription factor accessibility and gene regulation.
-ATAC-Seq and RNA-Seq analyses show pronounced changes in chromatin accessibility and gene expression when PAEC are exposed to shear stress, and HiChIP and the ABC method (with the Engreitz lab) reveal important enhancer promoter interactions that impact gene expression.
+The role of biomechanical forces in the normal modulation of EC function and plasticity is investigated using flow systems to study the impact of laminar flow, disturbed flow and high shear on endothelial cell chromatin structure, transcription factor accessibility and gene regulation.
 We study the pathological effects of high shear stress levels, such as observed in children predisposed to PAH associated with congenital heart disease or in small vessels that are occluded in idiopathic PAH.
-New observations show that Jagged1-Notch2 interaction regulates elastin under laminar shear stress, but that this is perturbed with mutations seen in Jagged1 or Notch 2 in patients with Alagille syndrome, or when there is reduced ERG1 under high shear stress.
 Companion studies use a mouse model of HSS induced by an aortocaval shunt to evaluate agents that can treat or reverse disease.
-In a collaboration with the Marsden lab, computational modeling tools are used to simulate the evolution of the geometry and composition of blood vessels as PAH develops.
-In collaboration with the Skylar-Scott Lab, we are developing an in-vitro micro-physiological system mimicking the 3D multi-layer structure of endothelial and smooth muscle cells to study the disease mechanism and treatment of PAH.
+In collaboration with the Skylar-Scott lab, we are developing an in-vitro micro-physiological system mimicking the 3D multi-layer structure of endothelial and smooth muscle cells to study the disease mechanism and treatment of PAH.
 Free-standing vessels can be fabricated on a chip in situ based on 3D printing and tissue engineering technologies using a circular fibrin scaffold with smooth muscle cells embedded and lined by endothelial cells.
-By connecting the free-standing 3D tubular vessels array with a perfusion system, different shear stress and strain of vessels can be tested by controlling flow rate and internal pressure, respectively.
-By using this platform, we can study gene expression changes and extracellular matrix remodeling in vessels according to the diverse physiological conditions.
+By connecting the free-standing 3D tubular vessels array with a perfusion system, different shear stress and pulsatility of vessels can be tested.
+By using this platform, we can study gene expression changes and extracellular matrix remodeling in vessels according to the diverse genetic backgrounds.
+In collaboration with the Engreitz lab, we are applying novel genetic engineering tools to increase expression of JAG1 from the normal allele in patients with Alagille syndrome and halplinsufficiency of this gene owing to a heterozygous mutation.

 Our research program is funded by the NIH and private foundations; please see our funded projects under https://med.stanford.edu/rabinovitchbland/research/funding-sources.html